clach04/pysksync_mirror/readme.txt

 NOTE the require_auth entry for backwards compatibility with SK Sync.

 If "server_dir_whitelist_policy" is not "silent" the server will terminate the client connection if "server_dir_whitelist" is set.
+This means that the server will not share all disks and directories.

+sksync1_compat

+sksync1_compat limits the filename encoding to a Latin1 encoding (cp1252).
+If sksync1_compat is not set UTF-8 is used instead, for full character preservation support.

 Enabling SSL support